- Engage Information

 These are the technical requirements necessary for your online courses to run properly.
 Please read this information carefully, as you must ensure that your computer is properly configured.
 If you have any questions or problems, please refer to Technical Support tab.

 Any computer that is capable of running a modern Operating Systems (OS).
 For example:

 - More memory (RAM) will allow for more applications, such as your online course and Microsoft Word, to be open and will speed up your computer in general.

 - If your computer does not already have this functionality, you will want to purchase a microphone (either standalone or with a set of headphones) and a webcam.
 These will be used at times for synchronous meetings, voice-over PowerPoint presentations, and/or video discussions and presentations.

 The following web browsers are supported and tested and need to be kept current with the latest version

 Cookies Must Be Enabled on your Browser

 A cookie is a small file that is placed on your computer by the server.
 Cookies are a very common Internet technology used by many websites, such as Amazon or eBay.
 Your browser has a setting that allows you to control whether you allow cookies or not.

 Since cookies are so common, your browser probably already has cookies enabled.
-If you are unsure whether your browser is set up properly, please call the Personal Support Center.
+If you are unsure whether your browser is set up properly, please call Technical Support.